willirath/2022_reproducible_distributed_scientific_computing/README.md

 ```

 *__Note__ that we can only parallelise into multiple instances of `Particles`, because in our simple problem, the individual particles don't interact with each other.*

+## Reproducibility

+To completely reproduce our non-parallelized example problem, we'd need to control the following aspects:
+- initial positions $(x^n_0, y^n_0)$ of all particles
+- initial states of the pRNG

+*__Note__ that we don't take into account effects from roundoff errors.
+If we cared for them, we'd also need to completely control the order of execution of all arithmetics in particle movement and in the data aggregation.
+If we'd simulate a chaotic physical system, we'd need to control roundoff errors as well.*